okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 #### Reserved claims for Token Hooks

-Okta defines a number of reserved claims that can't be overridden.
+Okta defines various reserved claims that can't be overridden.
 When you add a custom claim to a [token](/docs/reference/api/oidc/#tokens-and-claims) or modify a claim, don't use the following reserved claims:

 | Claim Name     | Token Type        |
 |----------------|-------------------|